danbaryaakov/bean-runner/site/GETTING_STARTED.md

 Click the Play button next to the flow name to run the flow.
 This will create a new flow "Run" (shown in the Runs section) and execute the flow.
 Select the step you want to focus on to see the logs and status of that step.

+If you want to see the step transitions clearly, add some sleep in each of step's `run()` method.

 ### Making some changes